tomgrek/zincbase/README.md

 # Validation

+"Countries" and "FB15k" datasets are included in this repo.

 There is a script to evaluate that ZincBase gets at least as good performance on the Countries dataset as the original (2019) RotatE paper.
 From the repo's root directory: